Analytic Properties of an Orthogonal Fourier-Jacobi Dirichlet Series: Manipulation of the Eisenstein Series

 \section{Manipulation of the Eisenstein Series}

-It is now clear from the above, that the analytic properties of the Dirichlet series of interest reduce to the ones of the Klingen Eisenstein series, as defined in Definition \ref{eisentein_defn}.
-This section is devoted in writing this Eisenstein series in a form of an Epstein zeta function, similar to \cite[(7)]{krieg1991}.
-In our case, because of the form of the Eisenstein series, we cannot use the method of Krieg in \cite{krieg1991} with the minors of determinant.
+It is now clear from the above that the analytic properties of the Dirichlet series of interest reduce to the ones of the Klingen Eisenstein series, as given in Definition \ref{eisentein_defn}.
+This Section is devoted to writing this Eisenstein series in the form of an Epstein zeta function, similar to \cite[equation (7)]{krieg1991}.
+In our case, because of the form of the Eisenstein series, we cannot use the method of Krieg in \cite{krieg1991} with the minors of the determinant.
 It turns out we can write the Eisenstein series in such a form, provided that the number of one-dimensional cusps is $1$. \begin{defn}[Definition 1.6.17, \cite{eisenstein_thesis}] The set of $\Gamma_S$-orbits of one-dimensional cusps is defined by

-A two-dimensional isotropic plane, or isotropic plane, is defined by two linearly independent vectors $g,h$.
+A two-dimensional isotropic plane, or isotropic plane, is defined by two linearly independent vectors $g,h \in V_1$.
 We normalise $g,h$ such that $g,h \in L_1^{*}$ and such that $\gcd{(S_1g)}=\gcd{(S_1h)}=1$.
-The isotropy condition means $S_1\left[\m{l&m}\right]=0$. \end{defn} We also have the following definition of the majorants for $S_1$. \begin{defn} The space of majorants for $S_1$ is defined by
+The isotropy condition means $S_1\left[\m{g&h}\right]=0$. \end{defn} We also have the following Definition of the majorants for $S_1$. \begin{defn} The space of majorants for $S_1$ is defined by